 As you uncover the important local keywords that you want to optimize your site for, you can create a keyword group to use to track your progress.
 You can create charts that monitor the correlation between your local keywords and the brand’s growth and revenue.

-Monitoring your appearance in local searches
+Monitoring your appearance with Google Local searches

 When you open the BrightEdge Data Cube, you can also perform a site analysis that will enable you to see how your site is performing in the universal search results.
 You can also narrow your data down to show just how you appear in local 3-packs.
 This will allow you to see your progress and the keywords for which you are successfully appearing in these local searches.
 You can then do the same for your competitors to gauge their progress as well.